Flumeded/ac7-ultrawide-steamdeck/README.md

-# Ace Combat 7 Resolution Fix for the Steam Deck
+# Ace Combat 7 Resolution Fix for the Steam Deck and Linux

 This mod adapts Ace Combat 7 (AC7) to work seamlessly with Steam Deck resolutions.
 This fork provides configuration automation, making installation and setup as easy as possible.

 It enables you to patch the game without needing a mouse, keyboard, or Windows.

 It will also work with any regular Linux installation.
-Just make sure [protontriks](https://github.com/Matoking/protontricks) is installed and modify `magic.py` [line 20](https://github.com/Flumeded/ac7-ultrawide-steamdeck/blob/02aa4b5013ba8a1865fbcd5e2190468835e42e09/magic.py#L20) with your screen's resolution.
+Just make sure [protontriks](https://github.com/Matoking/protontricks) is installed.
+Required resolution will be retrieved automatically during installation.

 For more details, refer to the [original repository](https://github.com/massimilianodelliubaldini/ac7-ultrawide).

+If you require a more detailed installation guide, please refer to this [steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3372732277)

 ## How to Use